Pining for Ipoh curry mee? The best curry mee in Ipoh is a lie! Because there are actually so many all over Ipoh!

 Another dish worth trying here is their pork lard fried rice!

 For drinks there is iced coffee and barley.
-Both of which you can request to add guiling gao (Chinese herbal jelly) in too.
+Both of you can request to add guiling gao (Chinese herbal jelly) in too.
+And we really think you should as their drinks are very unique with this additional ingredient!

 - Address: 15 &, 15A, Hala Pasar Baru, Taman Jubilee, 30300 Ipoh, Perak